ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

+You can also skip the `To` statement and only use a `Using` statement with the `ToView` statement to
+pipe input directly to a view (if multiple `Using` statements are used, only the last one will be piped
+to the view).

 ### `ToPartialView`

 To pipe your output from a `To` statement to an MVC partial view, you can use `ToPartialView`: